 I have so many memorable late lunches it’s difficult to speak of one in particular, but one of my favourite things to do is to spend the entire day out on a boat around Mykonos when it’s not too windy, have a very late lunch at Thalassaki restaurant in Tinos, which I highly recommend and then coming back as the sun sets while watching it all aboard the boat.

 You enjoy entertaining.
-What do you like cooking for your guests?
+What do you love cooking for your guests?

 I love cooking for our Christmas Day feast, it’s a ritual I did with my mother and now with my daughters.
 It consists of Turkey, a red sweet and sour cabbage, a Polish recipe of my mother’s, lemon and chocolate mousse.